-The skiver I use most is the Tandy Super Skiver (click here to view it on amazon).
+The skiver I used to use most is the Tandy Super Skiver (click here to view it on amazon).
 I’ve found that it works great for most day-to-day projects, it is easy to control, and the blade stays sharp.
-After using it for a few projects, I’m very comfortable having it as my go-to skiver.
+I’d then recommend upgrading to a skiving knife, such as this CS Osborne Dedicated skiving knife (click here to see it on amazon).

 There are a few things to keep in mind when looking for a skiver.
 Mainly, these depend on what you’ll be skiving, and the volume of work you’ll be doing.
 Let’s look a little more closely at each.